 According to the National Sleep Foundation, the ideal sleeping range for babies that are 7-9 months old is between 12-15 hours.
 Some babies sleep less, between 10-13 hours, and others more, up to 18 hours a day.

-However, experts don’t recommend that your little one sleeps above or below this 11-19 hour range.
-Sleeping less than recommended deprives their bodies of the rest and the benefits provided by sleep.
-When your baby sleeps, he is recharging the energy necessary to crawl, move, sit, eat, and explore his surroundings.
+However, experts don’t recommend that your little one sleeps above or below this 10-18 hour range.
+Sleeping less than that deprives their bodies of the rest and the benefits provided by sleep.
+When your baby sleeps, they are recharging the energy necessary to crawl, move, sit, eat, and explore their surroundings.
 On the other hand, sleeping more doesn’t allow babies to get the proper food and stimulation needed in a day.